 The Millennial market is one of, if not the most important consumer segments to marketers right now.
 They represent a tremendous shift in the way consumers interact with brands, mostly built off of the growth of the internet and social technology over the last 10 years.
-For years marketers have been relentlessly searching for the best ways to market to Millennials; however, a new study conducted by my company, Mr Youth and Intrepid, is showing that perceptions of what Millennials want are different than we had originally thought.
+For years marketers have been relentlessly searching for the best ways to market to Millennials; however, a new study conducted by my company is showing that perceptions of what Millennials want are different than we had originally thought.

 [Disclosure: I am employed at Mr. Youth]